-However, on Thursday, the Court of Appeal said "the only way in which she can have a fair and effective appeal is to be permitted to come into the United Kingdom to pursue her appeal".
+The Court of Appeal said last year that "the only way in which she can have a fair and effective appeal is to be permitted to come into the United Kingdom to pursue her appeal".

 Judges ruled that Ms Begum should be allowed to return to the UK to challenge the deprivation of her British citizenship.

 But on 26 February 2021 the Supreme Court decided Ms Begum should not be allowed to return to the country to pursue an appeal against the removal of her British citizenship.

 Announcing the decision, Lord Reed said: “The Supreme Court unanimously allows all of the Home Secretary’s appeals and dismisses Ms Begum’s cross-appeal.”